microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 We're going to be using that system a little differently here.
 Instead of using a GUID to represent a single _Class_, we're going to use the GUID to uniquely identify _content processes_.
-Each content process will receive a unique GUID when it is created, and it will register as the server for that GUID.
-Then, any window process will be able to connect to that specific content process strictly by GUID.
+Each content process will receive a unique GUID on creation.
+It will register as the server for that GUID.
+Any window process will be able to connect to that specific content process strictly by GUID.
 Because each GUID is unique to each content process, any time any client calls `create_instance<>(theGuid, ...)`, it will uniquely attempt to connect to the content process hosting `theGuid`.

-This means that if we wanted to have a second window process connect to the _same_ content process as another window, all it needs is the content process's GUID.
+If we wanted to have a second window process connect to the _same_ content process as another window, all it needs is the content process's GUID.

 Now that we have a WinRT object that the content process hosts, we can have the window and content process interact using that interface.
 The next important thing to communicate between these processes is the swapchain.
-The swapchain will need to be created by the content process, but also we need to be able to communicate the `HANDLE` to that swapchain out to the window process, so the window process can attach that swapchain to the `SwapChainPanel` in the window.
+The swapchain will need to be created by the content process.
+We also need to be able to communicate the `HANDLE` to that swapchain out to the window process.
+The window process needs to be able to attach that swapchain to the `SwapChainPanel` in the window.

-This is a little tricky, because WinRT does not natively expose a `HANDLE` type which would allow us to easily pass the `HANDLE` between these processes.
+This is tricky, because WinRT does not natively expose a `HANDLE` type.
+That would allow us to easily pass the `HANDLE` between these processes.
 Instead we'll need to manually cast the `HANDLE` to `uint64_t` at the winRT boundary, and cast it back to a `HANDLE` when we want to use it.

 Instead, the window will always need to be the one responsible for calling `DuplicateHandle`.
 Fortunately, the `DuplicateHandle` function does allow a caller to duplicate from another process into your own process.

-So when the content process needs to create a new swapchain, it'll raise an event that the window process can listen for to indicate that the swapchain changed.
-The window will then query for the content process's PID (which it will use to create a handle to the content process), and the window will query the current value of the content process's `HANDLE` to the swapchain.
+When the content process needs to create a new swapchain, it'll raise an event.
+The window process can listen for that event to indicate that the swapchain changed.
+The window will then query for the content process's PID and create a handle to the content process.
+The window will query the current value of the content process's `HANDLE` to the swapchain.
 The window will then duplicate that `HANDLE` into it's own process space.
 Now that the window has a handle to the swapchain, it can use [`ISwapChainPanelNative2::SetSwapChainHandle`] to set the SwapChainPanel to use the same swapchain.

 This will allow the content process to draw to the swapchain, and the window process to render that same swapchain.